WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 ### Design

-* I've decided to make more complex wireframes with Figma, as I felt it would save me time having the entire page design ready to be built
+* I've decided to make more complex wireframes with Figma, as I felt it would save me time having the entire page design ready to be built.
 * I tried to build the website following every page design carefully.

 #### Main Page Design/Wireframe